 These good practices will help protect your art and instruments, your bank balance, and – to some extent – your legacy…

-1. Valuation: changing trends in the art, antiques and jewellery markets mean that the replacement value is constantly shifting - and premiums may need adjustment (up or down).
+1. Valuation: changing trends in the art, antiques and jewelry markets mean that the replacement value is constantly shifting – and premiums may need adjustment (up or down).
 If you’re not aware of the value of your assets (or if it’s not documented), you could find yourself significantly under-insured.
 After the trauma of a theft, the last thing you need is the worry of a difficult negotiation over the value of each piece.
 Regular valuation, inventory appraisal and photographic records will all help.

 4. Documentation: it’s important to keep safely:

 • Repair paperwork

 This can really help with claim resolutions and the repair or replacement process.